ShaomingB/reimagined-doodle/proposal.md

 ## Problem Description

 Briefly describe a problem that your team would like to solve.
+The problem we are solving is inventory managment for a medium sized store.
+Using our program employees can view how much inventory is in stock and search for items.

 Describe at a high level a program that could solve that problem.
+To solve this problem

 ## Questions to answer for Exercise #2